 Mass cytometry (CyTOF) dataset from Krieg et al. (2018), consisting of 20 baseline samples (prior to treatment) of peripheral blood from melanoma skin cancer patients subsequently treated with anti-PD-1 immunotherapy.
 The samples are split across 2 conditions (non-responders and responders) and 2 batches.
-This dataset can be used to benchmark algorithms for differential analysis, in particular detection of differentially abundant rare cell populations.
+This dataset can be used to benchmark differential analysis algorithms used to test for differentially abundant rare cell populations.